Orchids in flower this week

 Schoenorchis fragrans produces lightly fragrant blooms, which are the perfect size for a passing flower fairy!

-I think that all Schoenorchis species are very handsome indeed, even when the plants aren’t in flower this orchid genus has a particular beauty and attraction.
-However, these miniature orchid species seem to attract scale insects, so make sure that you check your plants regularly for any unwanted residents housed safely, and discretely, between your plant’s leaves.
+I think that all Schoenorchis species are very handsome indeed, even when the plants aren’t in flower, plants from this orchid genus have a particular beauty and attraction.
+However, these miniature orchid species seem to readily attract scale insects, so make sure that you check your plants regularly for any unwanted residents, which are often housed safely, and discretely, between your plant’s leaves.
 I find that photographing my plants and then using the zoom feature to make a thorough examination of each specimen is the easier, quicker, and most effective method of doing this.

 Oncidium hians is also growing inside my Orchidarium.
 This is a very elegant flowered orchid, the inflorescences are even more beautiful when you study them closely.
 Oncidium hians is a very endearing plant!